albozhinov/BookingDotNet/README.md

 # C\# OOP Teamwork Assignment - .NET Alpha Jul'18

-## Project Description

-Design and implement an object-oriented application by choice.
-Here are some suggestions:
-- A game:
-  - The world can be fantasy, sci-fi, modern, etc
-  - You may have one or more heroes, gaining experience, having skills, wearing items, etc
-  - You may have one or more players, fighting against a computer or against each other
-  - You may have enemies like creatures, machines, warriors, etc
-  - You may have items like swords, guns, armor, space-suits, etc
-  - You may have skills like double-damage, teleportation, etc
-- A line-of-business application:
-  - TODO list application, TODOs can have a deadline, priorities, types etc
-  - Calendar application, keeping meetings with places and date, having notifications, etc
-  - Social network, with different users, different roles, friend list, user information, chat between users, groups of users, etc
-  - A chat application, supporting user-to-user chats, channels, group chats, friends-list, starred users, etc
-  - Application for Insurance company
-  - Informational system for Postal services (sending & receiving mails, packages, etc)
-  - Encyclopedia game
-  - Geocaching game
-  - “Tourist guide” informational system
-  - Cooking e-book
-  - Personal accounting system
-  - Personal medical cart
-  - Events scheduling system

 ## General Requirements
 Please define and implement the following object-oriented assets in your project: